Joe Lipari: Career

 In 2012, Lipari began teaching a DIY : No Budget Filmmaking workshop at the Improv Olympic in Hollywood (I.O.
 West) and The People's Improv Theater in New York City.
-In the 7-week workshop, Lipari helps a small group of filmmakers write manageable scripts and produce 5- to 10-minute short films on limited time, money and resources.

-In the summer of 2012 Lipari returned to the New York to work at Motive NYC with long-time collaborator Chris Valentino.
-While at Motive Lipari oversaw the production of the McDonald's/Coca-Cola Fountain Joy app as well as various motion graphics projects for TV broadcast; including House Hunters International.
-Lipari left Motive after it joined the Lively Group to work on various TV and film productions including 30 for 30 on ESPN and The Amazing Spider-Man 2.
+In the summer of 2012 Lipari began work at Motive NYC with long-time collaborator Chris Valentino.
+While at Motive, Lipari oversaw the production of the McDonald's/Coca-Cola Fountain Joy app and motion graphics projects for House Hunters International.
+Lipari left Motive after it joined the Lively Group to work on 30 for 30 on ESPN and The Amazing Spider-Man 2.

-In 2014 Lipari accepted a position as VP of PR & Marketing for Serious Audio Video, an industry leading Smart Home and Integrated Systems firm in Union City, NJ.
+In 2014 Lipari accepted a position as VP of PR & Marketing for Serious Audio Video in Union City, NJ.
 Commercial Integrator Magazine selected Lipari as one of the Top Industry Influencers Under 40 in 2016.

 New Year's Weekend 2015, Lipari took part in the Guinness World Records record breaking 60-hour Variety Show at New York City's Metropolitan Room.

 In 2017 Lipari worked on season 2 of Marvel/Netflix show Jessica Jones and accepted a position as a Senior Creative Manager for BSE Global where he led the creative department for the Brooklyn Nets, New York Islanders, Brooklyn Boxing, Barclays Center, Webster Hall and Nassau Coliseum.

-While visiting Japan to perform stand up at English language comedy shows (Summer 2019) in Osaka, Joe climbed Mount Fuji and hiked the Kumano Kodo.
-Upon returning from Japan in 2019 Joe was recruited by Troops to Teachers to fill teaching vacancies in some of New York City's under served communities.
+After traveling to Japan in 2019 Lipari was recruited by Troops to Teachers to fill teaching vacancies in some of New York City's communities.